dso-org/deep-symbolic-optimization/README.md

 # Deep symbolic regression

-*Authors: Brenden Petersen
+*Authors: Brenden Petersen*

 Deep symbolic regression (DSR) is a deep learning algorithm for symbolic regression--recovering tractable mathematical expressions from an input dataset.
 The package `dsr` contains the code for DSR, including a single-point, parallelized launch script (`dsr/run.py`), baseline genetic programming-based symbolic regression algorithm, and scripts to reproduce results and figures from the paper.

-This code supports the paper Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients](https://arxiv.org/abs/1912.04871).
+This code supports the paper [Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients](https://arxiv.org/abs/1912.04871).

 # Installation